 Equity.
 This refers to the investment made into a home.
 It is the market value minus mortgages or liens against the property.

 Short Sale.
-This is when a property is being sold for less than the debt that is secured by the property.
+This is when a property is sold for less than the debt that is secured by the property.

 Underwriting.
 This is when the eligibility of a borrower is determined.